Ruben-Arushanyan/react-component-shell/CONTRIBUTING.md

 Hi!
 Thanks for your interest in contributing!

-We accept pull requests for bug fixes and features where we've discussed the approach in an issue and given the go-ahead for a community member to work on it.
+We accept pull requests for bug fixes, improvements, and new features.
 We'd also love to hear about ideas for new features as issues.

 Please do: